CostcoFanboy/zoom-backgrounds/README.md

 Spice up your WFH meetings :)

 I did not create nor do I have the rights of these backgrounds.
-I merely collect them off here and there from the deepest abysses of the internet.
+I merely collect them here and there from the deepest abysses of the internet.